Murder of Tair Rada

+On March 30, 2023 Zdorov was retried and was released as not guilty for the crime.

 Murder and initial investigation

 In December 6, 2006, 13-year-old Tair Rada of Katzrin reportedly decided to skip the last period of that schoolday.
 She stayed outside in the schoolyard with friends for a while, before going back into the building to get a drink of water.
 She was last seen by several students going up a staircase leading to a mid-floor of 10th grade classes.
 Later that afternoon, when she failed to return home, her mother contacted the police, and a search began.
 That evening around 7 p.m., she was found murdered in a locked stall in the girls' bathroom—her throat slit twice and multiple additional cuts to her face, torso, and hands.

 According to news reports from the evening of the murder, the police's initial estimate was that classmates were involved.
 This theory was dismissed soon thereafter.
 On the night of the murder, police detained a homeless person as a suspect.
 Three days later police detained the school gardener as well.
 Both were released two days later due to the fact they weren't at or near the school on that day and their alibis were confirmed.

-On December 11, police detained and interrogated Zadorov.
-On December 19, 2 weeks after the murder, police announced in a press conference during prime time television, on the 8 p.m. evening news, that Roman Zadorov, a maintenance man, is held as the most likely suspect and that he had admitted and reenacted the murder.
+On December 11, police detained and interrogated Zdorov.
+On December 19, 2 weeks after the murder, police announced in a press conference during prime time television, on the 8 p.m. evening news, that Roman Zdorov, a maintenance man, is held as the most likely suspect and that he had admitted and reenacted the murder.
 A day later, his attorney informed that he had recanted his confession.

-The motive for the murder, as initially stated by the police, was insults hurled at Zadorov after he denied Tair's request for a cigarette.
+The motive for the murder, as initially stated by the police, was insults hurled at Zdorov after he denied Tair's request for a cigarette.
 Both her family and friends, however, stated that not only did she not smoke, but she couldn't even stand the smell of cigarettes.
 They also stated that rude behaviour and cursing were very uncharacteristic of her.
 That motive was dropped.
-Police later claimed that the motive was sexual abuse Zadorov suffered by female classmates when he was an 8-year-old in Ukraine, which caused a rage fit after he suffered continuous pestering by the school's students during his work, but that could not be confirmed.
+Police later claimed that the motive was sexual abuse Zdorov suffered by female classmates when he was an 8-year-old in Ukraine, which caused a rage fit after he suffered continuous pestering by the school's students during his work, but that could not be confirmed.
 No alternative motive for the murder was presented by police in the indictment.

 Indictment and trial

 DNA

-Initially, the Israel Police leaked to the press that DNA samples from the crime scene were matched with Zadorov's.
+Initially, the Israel Police leaked to the press that DNA samples from the crime scene were matched with Zdorov's.

-DNA and other "mounting evidence" were cited by the Judge when remanding Zadorov in custody.
+DNA and other "mounting evidence" were cited by the Judge when remanding Zdorov in custody.
 Later, the indictment was filed with no DNA evidence.

 The State Prosecution explained the filing of the indictment with no DNA evidence or laboratory test results as follows: